marrreg/to-do-list/README.md

   - Execute `npm install` in the project root directory.
   - Execute `npm start` to start a development server on port 3000.
   - Navigate to http://localhost:3000.
+  - NOTE: In order to connect to MongoDB, it is required to have mongopwd.js file in the root directory of the project, storing password to MongoDB cluster.
+If you wish to use your own DB, changes in code are necessary.